Patty and Selma: Biography

 Czechoslovakia and the Dead Sea, where Selma sunk to the bottom when she attempted to float on her back.
 Patty and Selma have also brought home "souvenirs" from their vacations, including a pillowcase full of seashells from their trip to Sulfur Bay that they forced the family to help them clean and organize.
 They drove away Richard Dean Anderson by showing him slides of their trip to the Remington Carriage Museum in Cardston, Alberta.

 Patty and Selma have a strong, mutually reciprocated dislike for their brother-in-law Homer.
 They regret that Marge chose Homer over her former boyfriend Artie Ziff, and have unsuccessfully tried to help Artie win her back.
 However, Marge made it clear to her sisters that she loves Homer and there is nothing they can do to change her mind.
 Homer usually tries to be polite to them out of respect for Marge, but Patty and Selma do not hide their contempt for him.
 They showed little concern when Homer suffered a heart attack.
 While he was undergoing bypass surgery, they tried to set Marge up with a sleazy man named Andre.
 They own a tombstone inscribed with the epitaph "Homer J. Simpson.
 We are richer for having lost him" and use it as a coffee table, stick pins in a voodoo doll which looks like Homer and even commissioned a billboard urging voters to evict Homer from Springfield.
 When Homer contemplated suicide, they encouraged him to go through with it and then pushed him off the bridge, though this was actually part of a plot by the townspeople to bring Homer to his surprise party on a cruise ship.
 Patty has also given stoner Otto Mann a driver's license due to their mutual dislike for Homer, and both she and Selma deliberately failed Homer on his limousine driver's test, but their victory smoking nearly cost them their jobs until Homer intervened.
 They once kidnapped Homer before his and Marge's third wedding and imprisoned him in a cellar in the hope that Marge would find someone else.
-Moved to tears by his obvious devotion to Marge, they let him go and paid for their wedding ceremony in order to avoid being exposed by Bart and Lisa.
+Moved to tears by his obvious devotion to Marge, they let him go and paid for their wedding ceremony to avoid being exposed by Bart and Lisa.
 For his part, Homer regards them as the "Gruesome Twosome" or "Fatty and Smellma" and was delighted when he (mistakenly) heard they had died.